-DESCRIPTION: Set on 915 acres of lush, rolling hills and windswept meadows, Powell Gardens—Kansas City's botanical garden—offers breathtaking displays of intricate gardens, interesting architecture, a nature trail and a year-round calendar of special events, exhibits and classes for the entire family.
+DESCRIPTION: Set on 970 acres of lush, rolling hills and windswept meadows, Powell Gardens—Kansas City's botanical garden—offers breathtaking displays of intricate gardens, interesting architecture, a nature trail and a year-round calendar of special events, exhibits and classes for the entire family.

-ADDRESS: 1609 NW US Hwy 50, Kingsville, MO 64061
+ADDRESS: 1609 NW US Hwy.
+50, Kingsville, MO 64061

-LOCATION: 30 miles east of Kansas City.
+LOCATION: 30 miles east of Kansas City

-GENERAL ADMISSION: Nov.-March: adults $7, children (5-12) $3 and seniors $6.
-April-Oct.: adults $10, children (5-12) $4 and seniors $9.
-Children under 5 are always free.
+GENERAL ADMISSION: Adults $12, children (5-12) $5 and seniors $10.
+Children 4 and under are always free.
 Festival admission applies for certain events.

-ANNUAL ATTENDANCE: Approximately 120,000.
+ANNUAL ATTENDANCE: Approximately 100,000.

 HISTORY: In 1948, George E. Powell, Sr., a prominent Kansas City businessman, acquired the beautiful tract of land that is now Powell Gardens.
 In 1969, he donated the 640-acre farm to the Kansas City Area Council of the Boy Scouts of America, who used it as a regional camp until 1984.
 Partnering with the University of Missouri’s School of Agriculture, the Powell Family Foundation then began developing a horticultural and natural resource facility.
 As a part of this project, the Powell Center retained Pittsburgh-based Environmental Planning and Design, the leading U.S. consultants for botanical gardens.
 The firm recognized that the site would be ideal for development as a botanical garden.
 In 1988, official ties with the University of Missouri ended and Powell Gardens Inc., a not-for-profit organization, was established.
-Friends of Powell Gardens, a separate organization, is made up of nearly 5,000 members.
-The attraction is supported through private donations and admission, gift shop and rental revenues.

 ANNUAL SPECIAL EVENTS: